haera/HACS408E/site/lab_template.md

 - tip
 - tip

-## Questions
+## Submission

 {{< callout type="info" >}}

-Submit a markdown file with any code you wrote and the answers to the following questions to [ELMS](https://umd.instructure.com/courses/1374508/assignments)?
+Submit a markdown file with any code you wrote and the answers to questions to [ELMS](https://umd.instructure.com/courses/1374508/assignments)?

 {{< /callout >}}

-1. Question?
-1. Question?
-1. Question?